You never get a second chance to make a first impression.

 The above-the-fold area gets the most attention from users, but pulling up all the information there is not a good idea.
 Users do scroll until the bottom of the page.
 Some researches show that it gets a lot of views.
 So when designing your Magento 2 homepage, you need to put your main valuable offer above the fold and guide users to scroll down.
 Wiltshire Farm Foods is an example of how you can do with it:

-Finally, eye-tracking studies highlight 2 main points that bring additional user attention to a Magento homepage: visual content and headliners.
-And if everything is more or less clear with the headings, then the choice of visualizations should be approached with caution.
-Avoid not only small and blurry pictures but also over-sized images showing men who look like models.
+Finally, eye-tracking studies highlight 2 main points that are important to grab additional user attention when setting your Magento home page: visual content and headliners.
+And if everything is more or less clear with the headings, then the choice of visualizations should be approached with caution during the Magento set homepage process.
+Avoid not only small and blurry pictures but also oversized images showing men who look like models.
 Studies show that a picture of a “normal” person facing the camera is the most attractive option.

 Now, when we know the main behavioral patterns, let’s talk about content.